-Week 5: 6 November

-Visual Methodologies (Saul Nelson and Jane Garnett)
+Week 6: Visual Methodologies Tuesday 19th November (Saul Nelson)

-In this session, we will examine a number of feminist and queer approaches to visual culture, beginning with a foundational text of feminist visual studies, Laura Mulvey's 'Visual Pleasure and Narrative Cinema'.
-We will explore its status as a feminist manifesto and examine some of the critiques of Mulvey's arguments.
-The session will look at the relationship between autobiography and visual representation, and in preparation for the class you will be asked to work in pairs (or small groups) to prepare reflections on a selection of artists, including (but not confined to): Louise Bourgeois; Rose Piper; Cindy Sherman; Claude Cahun; Frieda Kahlo; Francesca Woodman; Mmekutmfon Essien; Zanele Muholi; Tracey Emin.
-We will also discuss Agnès Varda's autobiographical film The Beaches of Agnès, which the class should watch before the session.
+In this session, we will examine a number of feminist and queer approaches to visual culture, beginning with a foundational text of feminist visual studies, Laura Mulvey's 'Visual Pleasure and Narrative Cinema' (1975).
+We will explore its status as a feminist manifesto and examine some of the critiques of Mulvey's arguments, drawing in particular on haptic film theory.
+In preparation for the class you will be asked to work in small groups to prepare reflections on a selection of artists/filmmakers.
+We will also discuss Jennie Livingston's controversial film, Paris is Burning (1991), in an ongoing critical context, starting with bell hooks' fierce criticism in Black Looks (1992) and Judith Butler's response in Bodies that Matter (1993).

+Readings:
-Mulvey, Laura, 'Visual Pleasure and Narrative Cinema' (1975) [Available online and in various anthologies, but see especially in Mulvey, Visual and other Pleasures (2nd edn, 2009)), with reflective new intro by Mulvey]

-Evans, Caroline and Lorraine Gamman, "Reviewing Queer Viewing: Gaze Theory Revisited', in Colin Richardson and Paul Burston (eds), A Queer Romance: Lesbians, Gay Men and Popular Culture.
-London: Routledge, 1995.
+- Mulvey, Laura, 'Visual Pleasure and Narrative Cinema' (1975) [Available online and in various anthologies, but see especially in Mulvey, Visual and other Pleasures (2nd edn, 2009)), with reflective new intro by Mulvey] - Evans, Caroline and Lorraine Gamman, 'Reviewing Queer Viewing: Gaze Theory Revisited', in Colin Richardson and Paul Burston (eds), A Queer Romance: Lesbians, Gay Men and Popular Culture.
+London: Routledge, 1995. - bell hooks, 'Is Paris Burning?' in Black Looks: Race and Representation.
+Boston MA: South End Press, 1992, pp.145-156. - Judith Butler, 'Gender is Burning: Questions of Appropriation and Subversion' in Bodies that Matter: On the Discursive Limits of "Sex".
+London: Routledge, 1993, pp.121-142.